Marisol24/CeNCOOS_Analysis_Data/README.md

   7. Peiodograms and Periodogram CI's

 These are examples of temperature periodograms.
 The use of window is up the to direction of the interpreter.
 Use 'ylim' as necessary to focus in or significant peaks in periodogram.

+ 8. Wind Roses

+Packages:
+1. %matplotlib inline
+2. from matplotlib import pyplot as plt
+3. import matplotlib.cm as cm
+4. from math import pi
+5. !pip install windrose openpyxl
+6. from windrose import WindroseAxes

 **Sources and Thank You's!**